top of page

 Assessment Process

-• Step 1 - Initial Contact: The assessment process usually begins with a brief exchange over email or phone regarding your desire for assessment and to answer any questions.
-We will then usually book a 2-3 hour interview appointment and I will send through some screening questionaires.
+• Step 1 - Initial Contact: The assessment process usually begins with a brief exchange with my administrator over email.
+We will then usually book a 2-3 hour interview appointment and I will send through some screening questionnaires.

-• Step 2 - Comprehensive Evaluation: The assessment appointment involves evaluating your individual characteristics, developmental history, and other relevant information.
+• Step 2 - Assessment Day: The assessment appointment is a three hour conversation about your individual characteristics, developmental history, and other relevant information.
 It is helpful but not essential to bring a family member, partner, or close friend to the interview.
 After the assessment, we will book a feedback appointment to review the outcome and recommendations.

-• Step 3 - Additional Interviews and Document Review: Depending on your situation, the assessment may include a separate phone interview with a parent or someone else who knew you well during your childhood, and a review of and relevant documents, such as school reports or previous assessments.
+• Step 3 - Additional Interviews and Document Review: Depending on your situation, the assessment may include a separate phone interview with a parent, partner, or friend, and a review of any relevant documents, such as school reports or previous assessments.

-Cost and Payment Information: The cost for an adult autism assessment with a comprehensive report is $1600.
+Cost and Payment Information: The cost for an adult autism assessment which includes a comprehensive report is $1600.
 Payment must be made one week prior to the first assessment appointment.
-Please note that due to the complex and interactive nature of ASD assessments, I always conduct these in person rather than via videoconferencing to ensure the most accurate evaluation.

 Frequently Asked Questions